sambaum/sambaum.vimansible/README.md

    ansible-playbook -v --skip-tags="packages" ~/my-vim-playbook/main.yml
 ```

-* Set to `False` the value of the variable `install_packages_for_plugins` so
+* Set to `False` the value of the variable
-the declared operating system packages needed by some Vim plugins are not
+`vimansible_install_packages_for_plugins` so the declared operating system
+packages needed by some Vim plugins are not installed by the Ansible task
-installed by the Ansible task dealing with them in this role.
-You must find a
+dealing with them in this role.
+You must find a proper way to install those
-proper way to install those needed packages.
+needed packages.

 An important point is the visual appearance of Vim and this role considers that
-through the `colorscheme` variable; you can set it to any value that is a valid
+through the `vimansible_colorscheme` variable; you can set it to any value that
-Vim color scheme.
-By default it's set to *bubblegum*, which, for me, looks fine
+is a valid Vim color scheme.
+By default it's set to *bubblegum*, which, for me,
-with a *light* background; however you can use any other you want.
-It's worth
+looks fine with a *light* background; however you can use any other you want.
-mentioning some of the tested color schemes along with my subjective opinion:
+It's worth mentioning some of the tested color schemes along with my
+subjective opinion:

 * 256-grayvim: looks good without setting the Vim t_Co variable
 * 256-grayvim: looks bad when setting the Vim t_Co variable to 256 and using a